Business Education Program

 - Develop decision making and management skills to be effective as a classroom teacher.

-The Business Education program offers a minor, major and single-subject major in Business Education.
+The Business Education program offers 20, 30, and 45 credit teaching endorsements in Business Education.
 The program meets the standards for the Business Technology Education standard certification for the State Department of Education in secondary education (grades 6-12).
 Additionally the program includes coursework leading to occupational certification by the Idaho Division of Career and Technical Education.

 The graduate would be qualified to teach all business education courses such as: Computer Technology, Computer Programing, Information Technology, Interactive Media, Business Computer Applications, Interactive Media- Graphics/Video, Computer Design, Web design, Publishing, Digital Imaging Technology, Graphic Communications, Photography, Business Essentials, Financial Services, Banking & Credit, Finance, Insurance, Input Technologies, Business Management, Business Law & Ethics, Business Math, Accounting, Computerized Accounting, Office Technologies, Business Administration, and Entrepreneurship.